Skip to main content

 Shape of A Entity Search Fact

-The following is an example of the Policies Search Fact Collector config:
+The following is an example response from the Policies Search Fact collector.